elye/blog/docs/index.md

 * Software Development Experiences
 * Mobile Development Learnings
-* Tips of Medium Blogging
+* Medium Blogging Learning
-* Some Personal Relection
+* Some Personal Reflection

 ️️✉️ - To received update to my writing, you can **[subscribe to email update](https://elye-project.medium.com/subscribe)**.
 Optionally, you can also follow me on **[Twitter](https://twitter.com/elye_project)**